 Fight Traffic Ticket in MainePage OverviewSUMMARY: How to Fight a Maine Traffic Ticket

-In Maine you have three plea options: guilty, not guilty and no contest (nolo contendre).
 Regardless of how you plead, you must notify Maine's Violations Bureau within 20 days of receiving the citation.
 If you have misplaced your ticket, learn what steps to take in our Lost Traffic Ticket page.

 (Plead Guilty or No Contest)

-- Pay the fine
+- Pay the fine.

-- Option to plea bargain penalties
+- Option to plea bargain penalties.

-- Incur demerit points on your driving record (could lead to license suspension/revocation)
+- Incur demerit points on your driving record (could lead to license suspension/revocation).

-- Possibly incur increase on auto insurance rates
+- Possibly incur increase on auto insurance rates.

-- Option to take driver safety course to reduce points on driving record
+- Option to take driver safety course to reduce points on driving record.

 Learn more about